 We want to instill confidence and inspire ambition.
-We debunk the myth that maths is for males, and encourage more girls to choose maths.
+We debunk the myth that maths is only for males, and encourage more girls to choose maths.
 We support girls to discover where maths can take them…. and how it can change the world!

 Using Maths4Girls’ relatable, inspirational role models in the classroom can combat unconscious gender bias, increase visibility of women in maths, and increase awareness of further study routes and careers that use maths.

 Your event can be at a date and time that is convenient for you.
-For an online event we suggest 30 minutes to an hour, and 2 to 4 speakers
+For an online event we suggest 30 minutes to an hour, and 2 to 4 speakers.

 Available for all pupils, aged 11 years and over.